MasonCuchia/masoncuchia-portfolio/README.md

 # Mason Cuchia's Portfolio

 ## About Me
 I started off my college career at Eastern New Mexico University, where I played division 2 baseball.
-After my freshman year in college I transfered to Texas State University where I will attend my upcoming sophmore year.
-There I will pursue a degree in Computer Science and I will graduate in 2027.
+After my freshman year in college I transfered to Texas State University where I will continue to pursue a degree in Computer Science and I will graduate in 2027.
 I have taken Computer Science classes every year since my freshman year in high school and I am very exited to learn more.
 I have used Python, Java, JavaScript, HTML, CSS, and I am learning C++ now.
 I am ready to continue learning about the different areas of Computer Science and expanding my knowledge.

 ## Projects
 All of these projects are my own creations.